laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 1.1.3 - 2024-11-12 =
+* Updated: The color palette to increase the contrast of the accent color against white so it can be used as a link/target

 = 1.1.2 - 2024-11-12 =
 * Updated: style.css to add WCAG related custom properties so they can be used in theme development and updated in one place